Mission Statement

 Support

-Amphicell thanks FNQ Cpap and Medical Gas for the kind provision of liquid nitrogen.
-Liquid nitrogen is required to achieve the cold temperatures that permit cryopreservation of these cells.
+*Liquid nitrogen is required to achieve the cold temperatures that permit cryopreservation of these cells.
 Cells in liquid nitrogen are theoretically preserved “as new” for 100 000 years and will therefore be a very good resource to help prevent further extinctions in the immediate and foreseeable future.